 As the last accessible undeveloped coastline on the south shore of Kauai, Maha`ulepu is a quiet retreat, a place to get away from the crowds at popular resort beaches.
-Residents and their families come to relax, picnic, hike, fish, dive, surf, windsurf, and to observe the sea life along the coast.
-Visitors say that the area – pristine, awesome and secluded – is what they hoped to find in Hawaii.
+Residents and their families come to relax, picnic, hike, fish, dive, surf, windsurf, and observe the sea life along the coast.
+Visitors say that the area – pristine, awesome, and secluded – is what they hoped to find in Hawaii.

 Maha’ulepu is a heritage landscape.
 Revealing 5 million years of continuous history, it is a living museum – a research site and habitat for rare and endangered plants and animals.
 Maha`ulepu is sacred and legendary to Native Hawaiians, many of whom are connected to this area by ancestral ties and by continuing cultural uses.
 Some of the endangered species include reclusive blind cave invertebrates, breeding monk seals (a pup was born in August 2004), humpback whales, and rare native plants.
 David Burney, professor of paleoecology, Fordham University describes Maha’ulepu this way: “This is the Olduvai Gorge or La Brea Tar Pits of Hawai’i.
 We keep finding things.
 We could dig here forever!”